 - I just love looking at you.

-Cheesy, but true!
 And now I can’t wait to do all the other windows on the main floor and see this farmhouse fixer slowly come back to life.
+Be sure to follow the remodel by signing up on the form below (and gaining access to the subscriber library with a TON of freebies you can download)!

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables